solita/solita.github.com/_posts/2020-03-27-simulating-a-pandemic-with-elixir.md

 find out.

 Elixir is a dynamic language designed with scalability in mind.
-Built around message passing and lightweight procesesses, building a simulator with nodes (= persons) communicating to each other sounds like a good opportunity to use Elixir.
+Built around message passing and lightweight processes, building a simulator with nodes (= persons) communicating with each other sounds like a good opportunity to use Elixir.

 Additionally, we want to visualize the social graphs for persons.
 GraphViz,